JZBlank/final-project-client/README.md

 # client-code

-This repository is the client (front-end) starter code for Final Project - Full-Stack CRUD Application.
+This repository is the client (front-end) code for Final Project - Full-Stack CRUD Application.

 Completed By Joyce Zhang